orsharon7/azure-crossplane-argocd/USER_STORY.md

 ##### **Step 1: Developer Workflow**

 "Sarah opens a GitHub issue, requesting a dev environment.
 Behind the scenes, a GitHub Action is triggered.
 This action generates the YAML configuration file needed for her environment.
+Instead of directly applying the file, it creates a **pull request (PR)**.
+The PR acts as a gate, preventing the accidental creation of unnecessary environments."

+"This follows GitOps best practices—every infrastructure change is reviewed before being merged.
+This avoids developers spamming environment requests and ensures traceability and approval workflows.
 Let’s look at the PR that’s been created."

 > **Demo Step**: Show the GitHub Actions page and highlight the workflow run triggered by the issue.
 Then, navigate to the pull request and show the YAML file created.